Razzlegames/KotlinTraining/README.md

 ### Exercises

-- Create a basic extension function for counting odd numbers in a list, `countOdd()`
+1. Create a basic extension function for counting odd numbers in a list, `countOdd()`
-- Create a more challenging extension function for creating a map from a `List`, `toChunkedMap()`
+2. Create a more challenging extension function for creating a map from a `List`, `toChunkedMap()`
+3. Print out `petMap` using destructuring

 - Get all existing unit tests to pass

 ### Goals